The longest coastline of any settlement in Connecticut is found at this city, West of New Haven and bounded by the Housatonic River.

 Milford’s main dining district is just over the North River and connected by a little pedestrian bridge.

 Milford has an identity of its own, but sits within a fifteen-minute drive of the city of New Haven, the home of Yale University.

 This puts a feast of culture at your fingertips, as the university’s museums are world class and open to the public.

 There are ancient antiquities and masterpieces by van Gogh and Gauguin at the Yale University Art Gallery.

-Be sure to sign up for a university tour to see the climate-controlled inner workings of the Beinecke Rare Book & Manuscript library, which holds a copy of the Gutenberg Bible, among many other invaluable volumes.
+Be sure to sign up for a university tour to see the climate-controlled inner workings of the Beinecke Rare Book & Manuscript library.
+This holds a copy of the Gutenberg Bible, among many other invaluable volumes.